Skip to content

 Prerequisites

-Note: The certificate pair names must be rustfs_cert.pem and rustfs_key.pem, and placed in the specified certificate path.
+Note: Certificates must be named rustfs_cert.pem and rustfs_key.pem and placed in the specified path.

-1. Edit the RustFS instance configuration file (default file is /etc/default/rustfs), add the RUSTFS_TLS_PATH environment variable.
+1. Edit the RustFS instance configuration file (default /etc/default/rustfs) and add the RUSTFS_TLS_PATH environment variable.

 bash